This is one of the most bizarre stories I would be writing this year, probably in the history of my life as well.

 We headed back to the clubhouse to chill out under the comfort of the air-conditioner while waiting for our turn.
 I had yet to play a single laser quest game prior to this, even though it has been on every other teenager’s ‘Done List’.
 I remembered the last time my Poly clique wanted to go and play at Bukit Batok but it was fully booked.
 Fast forward a year or two later, I finally get a chance to experience the hype personally.

-We took a group photo a series of group photos before the start of our game.
+a group photo a series of group photos before the start of our game.
 We had to be glad that the guy attending to us has so much patience.
 Then again, I think he might have experienced it worse.

 The game started shortly after we went in.
 We played the full-for-all mode – that means we were each on our own.
 No teams or roles.
 It’s the simplest.
 The girls started shouting and screaming, while running around ‘shooting’ each other with their laser tag guns.